 National Science Foundation: Media & Informal Science Learning

 In partnership with the Institute of Learning Innovation, we built NSF Media & Informal Science Learning, which pioneered the use of blended in-person and online dialog in order to bring together informal science educators and media leaders.
 It kicked off with an in-person meeting between leaders of both interest groups, then migrated online in the form of a stand-alone site and associated LinkedIn group.

 The site itself was built around concrete cases of informal science educational media, with discussions moderated by the products’ developers, which proved effective in providing common ground for front-line practitioners in the two groups, while the more question-based LinkedIn group provided a comfortable platform for thought leaders.
 A best practices wiki, seeded with content from the in-person kick-off meeting, supplied additional grounding.

 Results: The NSF site and LinkedIn group have been widely praised (by NSF and independent evaluators) for the quantity and, especially, the quality of discussion generated during the time the project was officially active.
 Key metrics such as average replies per discussion, responsiveness, and posts/member were very strong for this audience.
 Thousands of education and media professionals in more than 100 countries have viewed each of the cases.
-And the still-growing and active LinkedIn group has more than 1,400 members drawn from nearly every major informal science education institution in the U.S., as well as many media groups, leading universities, and international organizations.
+And the LinkedIn group has more than 2,300 members drawn from nearly every major informal science education institution in the U.S., as well as many media groups, leading universities, and international organizations.
 A more detailed description of our learnings from the project can be found here.